jortsIDtech/Kellogg/Interviews2.md

 1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
 2. Describe a time when you were instrumental in creating or improving a relationship.
+3. Describe what you consider a stressful situation in your school or personal projects.
+What do you do to de-stress?
-3. Tell me about a project you worked on from start to finish.
+4. Tell me about a project you worked on from start to finish.
-1. What motivated you to pursue a career in robotics engineering?
+1. What motivated you to pursue a career in engineering robotics?
-2. What do you consider your strongest skill sets related to robotics engineering?
+2. Could you explain the process of creating a robotic product from start to finish?
-3. Describe the experience you have acquired working with Boston Dynamics.
+3. What experience do you have with programming robots?
-4. How do you approach problem-solving and debugging of robotic systems?
+4. In what ways do you envision the robotics field evolving in the next 5-10 years?
+5. How familiar are you with Boston Dynamics’ products and services?
-5. What strategies do you use to stay informed on robotics trends?
+6. What strategies do you use to ensure accuracy when programming robots?
-6. What do you consider your biggest accomplishments related to robotics engineering?
+7. Are you experienced in providing technical support for robotic products?
+8. Could you describe how to debug and troubleshoot robotic systems?
+9. Have you ever encountered any challenges or setbacks when building a robot?
-7. How do you go about troubleshooting robotic systems with unexpected problems?
+10. How do you handle tight deadlines when designing and developing robotic products?
-8. Describe your experience working with team members on collective robotics projects.
-9. What kind of experience have you had building robotic systems from scratch?
-10. In what ways do you stay proactive in learning new robotic technologies and implementations?
 11. Do you have any questions for me?

 ## Ethan